Trump On GOP Failures: 'I'm Not Going To Blame Myself, I'll Be Honest'

 "They're not getting the job done," the president said of Congress.

-It's a continued attempt by Trump to draw a line between himself and Republicans in Congress.
-It's something that has irritated Republicans, who feel the president hasn't shown the rigor to understand the details of legislation in order to adequately sell it.
+It's a continued attempt by Trump to draw a line between him and Republicans in Congress.
+It's something that has irritated Republicans, who feel the president hasn't shown the rigor to understand the details of legislation to adequately sell it.

 Trump was asked about his former chief strategist Steve Bannon's efforts to put up primary challenges to establishment Republicans in Congress.
 Trump said he understands it and seemed supportive.